 - Emergency Contacts – The applicant should provide the phone number of an emergency contact in case a dire situation is to ever occur involving the tenant.

-- Vehicle Info – The landlord should be aware of any vehicles that the tenant plans on containing within the boundaries of the rental unit/common area.
+- Vehicle Info – The landlord should be aware of any vehicles that the tenant plans on containing within the boundaries of the property.
 This would include the make, model, color, year, & license plate number.

 - Referral Information – For those wondering how an applicant found their available property, they can request which source directing them to the rental unit, e.g., a certain website, person, newspaper ad, etc.